top of page

 Computational Immunology

-We apply computational methods to investigate immune responses to infections (previous focus), cancer (an ongoing work), and neurodegeneration (future direction).
+We apply computational methods to investigate immune responses across a range of physiological and pathological conditions.
 By quantifying the immune system, we gain deeper insights into the body's reactions, enhancing our ability to predict outcomes and design effective interventions.
-Leveraging machine learning techniques, we simulate and analyze digital twins of distinct immune responses, enabling progress in precision medicine. in precision medicine.
+Leveraging machine learning techniques, we simulate and analyze digital twins of distinct immune responses, enabling progress in precision medicine.
 Example works:

 Korosec, Chapin S., Suzan Farhang-Sardroodi, David W. Dick, Sameneh Gholami, Mohammad Sajjad Ghaemi, Iain R. Moyles, Morgan Craig, Hsu Kiang Ooi, and Jane M. Heffernan.
 Long-term durability of immune responses to the BNT162b2 and mRNA-1273 vaccines based on dosage, age and sex, Scientific Reports 12, no. 1 (2022): 21232.